SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

 [SAP Help: Cloud Connector Installation](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/57ae3d62f63440f7952e57bfcef948d3.html)

+**Hint:** You can skip the installation of Cloud connector, if you are using a SAP Cloud Appliance Library demo backend system.
+There is a Cloud Connector pre-installed and ready to be used.
+Check the **Welcome page** in your CAL system for the links, it usually runs in http://\<IP of your SAP CAL backend\>:8443/.

 ### **B: Certificate Setup**
 To establish a secure connection between your SAP S/4HANA system and the cloud connector, a trusted relationship must be established.
 For a SSO communication with principal propagation an intermediate certificate is issued.
 In this guide, we will use custom certficates for this setup.
 For a productive usage, it is recommended to use a certificate signed by the trusted certificate authorization of your company.